front-end-intermediate/session-11/readme.md

 Now state will be an object.

-Let's test in the console.
+Let's test this in the console.

 ```js
 function pirates (state = [], action) {